Best LED light panels in 2026: portable lighting for photography and video

 How we test LED panels

 At DCW, we test a huge variety of photo and video equipment, including cameras, lenses and accessories such as LED panels.
 Our process involves both real-world and lab testing – for LED panels, we measure brightness output and compare it to the manufacturer's claims to see how well the product stacks up.
-We also look at portability, colour temperature range, lighting modes and other factors to assess how useful the LED panel will be to working photographers and videographers.
+We also look at portability, color temperature range, lighting modes and other factors to assess how useful the LED panel will be to working photographers and videographers.
 Learn more about how we test and review on Digital Camera World.

 Ben Andrews